 No one wants to deal with foreclosures or evictions – not even the banks.
 The reality is that going through foreclosure process is costly and time-consuming.
 This is a large part of why mortgage servicers are willing to explore foreclosure alternatives.

-A deed in lieu of foreclosure involves the homeowner directly and voluntarily transferring ownership of the property to the principal lender to avoid the costs and other inconveniences of the foreclosure and eviction process.
+A deed in lieu of foreclosure involves the homeowner directly and voluntarily transferring ownership of the property to the principal lender.
+Through this, the homeowner avoids the costs and other inconveniences of the foreclosure and eviction process.
 However, accepting a deed in lieu of foreclosure can expose the lender to certain liabilities that they are unwilling to accept.

-Our Irvine deed-in-lieu Attorney/Realtor can help you understand why this option is rarely successful and help explore alternatives that can assist you in safely and effectively selling your home.
+Our Irvine deed-in-lieu Attorney/Realtor can help you understand this option as well as explore alternatives that can assist you in safely and effectively selling your home.
 Our team at Lawyers Realty Group has supported thousands of California homeowners across Los Angeles, San Diego, and Orange counties and benefit from over 50 years of experience.

 Alternative to Deeds in Lieu

 Fortunately, there are other means of safely exiting your mortgage agreement if you cannot keep up with your payments.

 Most mortgage servicers will be more amenable to the prospect of a short sale versus a deed in lieu of foreclosure.
 A short sale involves selling a property for an amount that is less than your outstanding mortgage balance.

 To be eligible for a short sale, your mortgage balance must exceed the current value of the home.
 You will also need some form of documented hardship that establishes why you cannot continue to pay.